What is Fair Trade?

 Fair Trade University Accreditation

-On April 25, 2023, our university was certified as the fifth "Fair Trade University" in Japan by the Japan Fair Trade Forum.
-This is because our university supports the principles of fair trade, works with students to promote fair trade products, and meets Japan's "Fair Trade University Standards."
+On April 25, 2023, our university was certified as the fifth "Fair Trade University" in Japan.
+This recognition is due to our university's endorsement of the principles of fair trade, our efforts to promote and raise awareness of fair trade products together with our students, and our meeting of Japan's "Fair Trade University Standards."

 Related links